bertsky/workflow-configuration/README.md

     page-extract-glyphs # extract Glyph/TextEquiv/Unicode consequtively

-To spawn a new configuration file:
+To spawn a new configuration file, in the directory of the source repository, do:

-    [ocrd-]make NEW-CONFIGURATION.mk
+    make NEW-CONFIGURATION.mk

 Furthermore, you can add any options that `make` understands (see `make --help` or `info make 'Options Summary'`).
 For example,